rhinobase/raftyui/apps/docs/pages/components/stat.md

 ## Import

-As the name implies, the `Stat` component is used to display some statistics.
+As the name implies, the `Stat` component is used to display some statistics.Its is majorly used in finance projects.

 ```jsx
 import { Stat, StatHelpText, StatIcon, StatLabel, StatValue } from "@rafty/ui";